en de

 How often should I take protein for weight gain?

 You should eat plenty of protein every day so that you exceed your daily recommended intake without building to unsafe levels.
 But avoid taking more than 30 grams of protein per serving, or your body won’t be able to process it.
-You can take a protein supplement every day following the same precaution.
+You can take a protein supplement every day following the same precautions.

-A Word From Our Coach
+A Word From Our MD

 Takeaways